gr0uch/simulacra/README.md

 - Node.isEqualNode (DOM Level 3)
 - Node.contains (DOM Living Standard)

 No shims are included.
-At the bare minimum, it works in IE9+ with a WeakMap polyfill.
+At the bare minimum, it works in IE9+ with a WeakMap polyfill, but otherwise it should work in IE11+.

 ## License